 Oh yes, we are mixing two of my favorite treats to make these cookies: red wine and chocolate.
 Mmmm.
 These cookies are slightly chewy with a little pool of sweet and spicy jam at the center of each.
-They are not only delicious but really fun to make as adding the thumbprints feels a lot like playing with Play-Doh (but tastes nothing like eating Play-Doh).

 For the cookies:

 1 teaspoon vanilla extract

 sanding sugar for the edges (optional)

 1/2 cup red wine (something bold that you like drinking)